PSY 397 – Learning Assistant

 Information Competence – Use of, and training of students in, various lab, internet, and web-based tools.

-Attach syllabus for the course in which the student will intern as well as the Instructional Intern Contract for this course.
-The following is an example of II information that must be included in the syllabus:
+Attach syllabus for the course in which the student will intern as well as the Learning Assistant Contract for this course.
+The following is an example of LA information that must be included in the syllabus:

-There is an instructional intern for our class, [name], who can be contacted at [email address].
+There is a learning assistant for our class, [name], who can be contacted at [email address].
 [Name] will serve as a resource to both the students and the faculty member.
 He/She will [list responsibilities here: e.g., hold his own office hours, assist in class/lab, conduct study sessions for tests, and correct objective assignments].
 [Name] is not allowed to assign grades.
 The faculty member is solely responsible for all grades.

-When you are ready to apply for and instructional internship, submit the above attachment with the online application.
+When you are ready to apply for a learning assistant, submit the above attachment with the online application.